smikhalevski/parallel-universe/README.md

 pool.resize(2); // → Promise<void>
 ```

-`resize` returns the `Promise` that is resolved when there are no excessive callbacks being processed in parallel.
+`resize` returns the promise that is resolved when there are no excessive callbacks being processed in parallel.

 If you resize the pool down, callbacks that are pending and exceed the new size limit, are notified via `signal` that
 they must be aborted.